kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 	- GD is chained but LG doesn't have forever to stay here.
 The essence of these artifacts are required to kill gods, anything that has the essence of an outer plane.
 			- Rem and I would need a boost to be eligible via an item
 		- Rem said he wouldn't swear anything, if LG was truly a representative of peace
 	- I asked about my son and husband.
 They are both dead.
 Xchimaltia, goddess of death has their souls.
 I expressed my gratitude for him, said I would work with him.
 Asked if I serve him well, to reunite my souls with the others.
+He agreed.
+- Rita and Sally had returned.
+	- Rem and Lewis talked to them.
+Sally doesn't want to become one of them.

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone